Lauren Kate: Work

-Her standalone novel, The Betrayal of Natalie Hargrove, was released on November 12, 2009, and her second work, Fallen (the first in the Fallen series), was released that same year.
+Kate's novel The Betrayal of Natalie Hargrove--which imagines Lady Macbeth as a contemporary Southern high schooler--was released on November 12, 2009.
+Her second work, Fallen (the first in the Fallen series), was released that same year.
 Torment, the sequel to Fallen, released on 28 September 2010, debuted at number 1 on the New York Times Bestseller List (Fallen came in that week at number 2), remaining at that position through the week of October 17.
 The paperback edition of Fallen debuted at number 1 on the list, as well.
 The third book in the Fallen series, entitled Passion, was released on June 14, 2011.
 A new edition of Natalie Hargrove was also released on the same day as the paperback edition of Torment.
 On June 23, Passion reached number 7 on the USA Today Bestseller List, for books overall.
 On July 3, 2011, Passion qualified the Fallen books for the Series section of the New York Times Bestseller List; it entered the list at number 2, behind the Hunger Games books.
 Each of the aforementioned Fallen books has appeared atop many other countries' bestseller lists, as well.

 Fallen in Love—a collection of novellas set in the Middle Ages that tell the back-stories of several of the Fallen series' main characters—was published on January 24, 2012.
 Rapture, the final installment of the series, was published on June 12, 2012.
 Unforgiven, a spin-off novel featuring the side-character Cam Briel from the series and his love Lilith, was released on November 10, 2015.

-Sony Pictures optioned the film rights to the entire series on the day of Fallens release (December 9, 2009).

 Random House released the first book of Kate's subsequent series, Teardrop, in October 2013.
 A prequel novella, titled Last Day of Love, was released two months later in December 2013.

+Kate recently published three rom-coms, starting with 2022's By Any Other Name.
+The following two rom-coms are set in an interlocking, paranormal Los Angeles: 2024's What's in a Kiss? and 2025's The Spirit of Love.

+On May 2, 2025, Kate announced that she'd been contracted to write a new trilogy of fantasy novels called White Lights.
+The trilogy marks Kate's return to the love between angels and mortals.